zenstackhq/zenstack-docs/docs/the-complete-guide/index.md

 Modern web apps often use data query libraries (like [TanStack Query](https://tanstack.com/query) and [SWR](https://swr.vercel.app/)) to fetch data from the backend.
 These libraries help you build reactive data binding UI with ease.

-ZenStack can generate hooks code that talk to the automatic CRUD API introduced in the previous part, targeting these libraries.
-The hooks help you implement front-end data query with minimum code and full type safety.
-Part IV focuses on topic.
+ZenStack can generate hooks code that talks to the automatic CRUD API introduced in the previous part, targeting these libraries.
+The hooks help you implement front-end data queries with minimum code and complete type safety.
+Part IV focuses on this topic.

 In this part of the guide, we'll use the generated data query hooks to build a frontend UI for our Todo app.
 We'll finally complete our full-stack Todo application!